Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Unstoppable_Applications_slides.md

 ---

+## TODO Validators

+- Parity saved ETH (alt clients, and diversity)
+  - same runtime on chain, it's impossible to have an alt runtime.
+- all on GCP
+- All run same hardware (CPU, etc.)
+-

+---

 ## Authority from Accountability

 Authority should imply accountability.

 No matter how you design an authority selection mechanism, some people will have a privileged position within it.
+TODO example or justification to back up.

 Those who _choose_ to become authorities should be liable for their actions.